- About Trident Military

 - Military FAQ

 - Military Resources

-The Post-9/11 GI Bill veteran education benefits provide financial support for education and housing* to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
+The Post-9/11 GI Bill® (GI Bill is a registered trademark of the U.S. Department of Veterans Affairs) veteran education benefits provide financial support for education and housing* to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.

 *In order to receive the full housing allowance you must attend an in-residence class.
 This is further discussed under “Monthly Housing Allowance (MHA)”.

 Please visit the GI Bill® website at http://benefits.va.gov/benefits/ for eligibility requirements.

 What is my percentage of eligibility?